DC Art Science Evening Rendezvous (DASER)

 D.C.
 Art Science Evening Rendezvous (DASER) is a monthly discussion forum on art science projects providing a snapshot of the cultural environment of the region and fostering interdisciplinary networking.
 September's theme is Artists in the Lab, Scientists in the Studio.

-There will be a webcast of this event on Livestream.
-It begins streaming at 5:30 p.m.
+Livestream webcast begins streaming at 5:30 p.m.
 EST.

 6:00 to 6:15 p.m.
 Welcoming remarks and community sharing time.
 Anyone in the audience working at the intersection of art and science will have 30 seconds to share their work.
 Please present work as a teaser so that those who are interested can seek you out during social time following the event.